readthedocs/readthedocs.org/docs/guides/hiding-a-version.rst

 You can deactivate the version to remove its docs, but removing its docs isn't always an option.
-To don't list a version in the flyout menu while keeping its docs online, you can mark it as hidden.
+To not list a version in the flyout menu while keeping its docs online, you can mark it as hidden.
 Go to the :guilabel:`Versions` tab of your project, click on :guilabel:`Edit` and mark the ``Hidden`` option.

 Users that have a link to your old version will still be able to see your docs.